-Thinking about running a gamified promotion?
+Thinking about running a game-based marketing promotion?
 You probably have a few questions.

 How can I achieve my goals?
 What are the best practices?
 Will this be expensive?

-To get you started, we thought we’d answer some of the questions we're often asked about gamified promotions.
+To get you started, we thought we’d answer some of the questions we're often asked about game-based promotions.

 Have a question we missed?
 Post it in the comments, or ask us on Twitter.

-1) We’ve already done sweepstakes with poor response… what makes a gamified promotion different?
+1) We’ve already done sweepstakes with poor response… what makes a game-based promotion different?

 Here at Launchfire, we call traditional sweepstakes “hit & run” promotions.